mattzeunert/mattzeunert.github.io/_posts/2017-01-10-whats-a-statement-completion-value-in-javascript.md

 Firefox follows ES5 rules where the completion value of the if statement is the completion value of the block statement.
 In this case the block statement is empty, so `"Hi"` is the last non-empty value.

 However, this behavior has [changed](http://www.ecma-international.org/ecma-262/6.0/#sec-if-statement-runtime-semantics-evaluation) and if statements in ES2015 always complete with `undefined`.
-Chrome seems to have implemented this change.
+As the screenshot shows, Chrome seems to have implemented this change.

 Here's [some more background on completion changes in ES2015](http://wiki.ecmascript.org/doku.php?id=harmony:completion_reform).